mccloudmedia/claude-code-docs/README.md

 ## Contributing

-**This fork is not accepting contributions.** For all contributions, improvements, bug reports, and feature requests, please use the [**original repository**](https://github.com/ericbuess/claude-code-docs) by ericbuess.

-This fork exists solely to provide Windows compatibility and is maintained as-is.
-The original project maintainer can decide whether to incorporate Windows support into the main project.
+**This fork does not accept any contributions, issues, or support requests.** This is a static Windows-compatibility fork provided as-is.

+If you're interested in contributing to claude-code-docs development, please consider the [original project](https://github.com/ericbuess/claude-code-docs) by ericbuess.

 ## Known Issues

-As this is a community fork, you might encounter some issues:
+As this is a community fork provided without support, you may encounter issues such as:
 - Auto-updates may occasionally fail on some network configurations
 - Some documentation links might not resolve correctly

-If you find any issues, please [report them to the original repository](https://github.com/ericbuess/claude-code-docs/issues)!
+- Windows-specific compatibility problems

+**No support is provided for any issues.** This software is provided as-is under the MIT license with no warranty.

 ## License